wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==

+= 2.7 =
+- Added a simple math captcha functionality for the WP login page.
+This is another easy yet effective way to combat Brute Force Login Attacks.
+You can enable this new feature from the user login security menu.

 = 2.6 =
 - Added a new Login Whitelist feature.
 This feature enables you to specify one or more IP addresses in a special whitelist which will have access to your WP login page.